Chief & Command Staff

 Lt.
 Rappe’ began his career at SPD in 1991 and was promoted to the Investigations Division in 1996.
 During his time with SPD he has spent 13 years on the SWAT Team, 11 years as a Detective and 7 years as a Sergeant and the last 7 as a Lieutenant.
 As part of the Command team Lt.
 Rappe’ has overseen Internal Affairs, Operations Division, Operations Support, and is currently the Detention Division Lieutenant overseeing the Springfield Municipal Jail.

-Lieutenant Crolly has lived in the Springfield area for over 23 years and is a veteran of the United States Air Force.
+Lieutenant George Crolly has lived in the Springfield area for over 26 years and is a veteran of the United States Air Force.
 Since being hired by SPD in 1998, Lieutenant Crolly has worked in various assignments, including Patrol Officer, Detective, and Sergeant.
-Lieutenant Crolly has been a member of SPD SWAT team for over 19 years.
-He has a Bachelor’s Degree in Criminal Justice Administration from Portland State University.
-Lt.
-Crolly currently serves as the Operations Support Division Lieutenant.